carpentries/trainers/policy/request_for_comment.md

 When this occurs, they will:
   1. Create a public PR, issue, or discussion
-  1. Notify the trainer community via mailing list and slack
+  1. Notify the trainer community via mailing list and Slack
   1. Use a trainer meeting for a discussion

 The RFC process must allow at least 2 weeks for comments from the trainer community, including at least 48 hours after the trainer meeting that is used for the process.